TaherJerbi/kallos-backend/README.md

 ## Description

-This is the backend for Kallos, an online Greek gifts store made with Angular.js, TypeScript, and Nest.js.
+This is the backend for Kallos, an online Greek gifts store made with Angular, TypeScript, and Nest.js.

 Frontend Repository : [nawresncib12/Kallos](https://github.com/nawresncib12/Kallos)